Synechocystis sp. PCC 6803: Genome

 The genome of Synechocystis sp.
 PCC6803 is contained within approximately 12 copies of a single chromosome (3.57 megabases), three small plasmids: pCC5.2 (5.2 kb) pCA2.4 (2.4 kb), and pCB2.4 (2.4 kb) and four large plasmids: pSYSM (120 kb), pSYSX (106 kb), pSYSA (103kb), and pSYSG (44 kb).
 The genome of Synechocystis sp.
 PCC6803 is the fourth genome to be completely sequenced, and the first phototrophic organism to have its genome fully sequenced.

 Additional strains

 The primary strain of Synechocystis sp. is PCC6803.
 Further modifications of the parent PCC6803 strain have been created, such as a sub-strain lacking photosystem 1 (PSI).
 The other widely used sub-strain of Synechocystis sp. is a glucose tolerant strain, ATCC 27184.
 The parent PCC 6803 strain cannot utilize external glucose.

 Light-activated heterotrophy

 Synechocystis sp.
 PCC6803, sub-strain ATCC 27184 can live heterotrophically in the dark on the carbon source glucose, but for yet unknown reasons requires a minimum of 5 to 15 minutes (blue) light per day.
 This regulatory role of light is intact in both PSI and PSII deficient strains.

-Some glycolytic genes are regulated by the genesll1330 under light and glucose-supplemented conditions.
+Some glycolytic genes are regulated by the gene sll1330 under light and glucose-supplemented conditions.
 One of the most important glycolytic genes is fructose-1,6-bisphosphate aldolase (fbaA).
 The mRNA level of fbaA is increased under light and glucose-supplemented conditions.